 - Missing or discoloured grout in and around the shower – holes in the grout compromise the waterproofing of your shower which can lead to expensive repairs later down the track if left unfixed.

 If you are unsure about how to resolve your shower leak, our team will provide professional advice on the best solution for your leaking shower.
 Call us today to discuss your needs or simply take a minute to send us your details using our quick and easy request a quote form.
-We will endeavour to get back to you within 24 hours.
+We will endeavour to get back to you as soon as we can.